waltergcc/42-philosophers/README.md

    make
    ```

-This will compile the source files and generate an executable named "philo".
+This will compile the source files and generate an executable named `philo`.

-## Usage
+## Run

 Once you have built the project, you can run it with the following command: